umich-brcf-bioinf/workshop-intro-single-cell/source/workshop_setup/setup_instructions_advanced.md

   -   [Macintosh setup](#macintosh-setup)
       -   Installing R/RStudio
       -   Notes
+  - Installing required libraries
+      - Conda & Conda packages
+      - R packages

 ## Windows setup

 ### Installing R/RStudio (Windows)

-1. RStudio depends on the R programming environment, so we have to install that first.
+1.1.
+RStudio depends on the R programming environment, so we have to
+    install that first.
 In a web browser, open:
     <https://cran.rstudio.com/bin/windows/base/>
     and click "Download R 4.3.2 for Windows" (the version may be slightly different).
 Open the downloaded executable to launch the R installer.

-2. The installer will walk through several options; accept all the defaults (by repeatedly clicking **Next**) and when prompted, click **Install**.
+1.2.
+The installer will walk through several options; accept all the
+    defaults (by repeatedly clicking **Next**) and when prompted, click **Install**.
 The installer will show a progress bar; the process takes about 2 minutes; click **Finish** when prompted to close the installer.

-3. To install RStudio, in a web-browser, open:
+1.3.
+To install RStudio, in a web-browser, open:
     <https://rstudio.com/products/rstudio/download/#download>
     and click on **Download RStudio Desktop for Windows**.
 Open the downloaded executable to launch the installer.

-4. The installer will either prompt you to login as an Admin user or (if your current account has Admin privileges) simply ask you to allow it to make changes.
+1.4.
+The installer will either prompt you to login as an Admin user or
+    (if your current account has Admin privileges) simply ask you to allow it to make changes.
 Click **Yes**

-5. The installer will walk through several options; accept all the defaults (by repeatedly clicking **Next**) and when prompted, click **Install**.
+1.5.
+The installer will walk through several options; accept all the
+    defaults (by repeatedly clicking **Next**) and when prompted, click **Install**.
 The installer will show a progress bar; the process takes less than one minute; click **Finish** when prompted to close the installer.

-6. Press Windows+R keys to open the **Run** dialog; type **"RStudio"** in the text box and hit enter.
+1.6.
+Press Windows+R keys to open the **Run** dialog; type **"RStudio"**
+    in the text box and hit enter.
 This will launch a new RStudio window.
 The RStudio window is divided into several panes.
 The lower left pane shows the **Console** tab and will show some text followed